Iridovirus dwarf gourami disease

 Iridovirus dwarf gourami disease is a widespread consequence caused by the poor genetics of the dwarf gourami, a popular fish in the aquarium trade.
 It is the result of severe inbreeding.
-Despite being unable to develop the disease, other gourami become prone to infection if a dwarf gourami in the tank gets the Iridovirus.
+Despite being unable to develop the disease, other gourami become prone to infection if a dwarf gourami in the tank gets the Megalocytivirus.
 Once symptoms develop, the gourami's mortality rate reaches 100% and there is no cure nor treatment.